aflaag/relativistic-addition/README.md

 manim video.py [SCENE NAME]
 ```

-you should be able to generate every scene of the script one by one, or with
+you should be able to generate every scene of the script one by one, or if you prefer

 ```sh
 manim video.py -a
 ```

-you can create every scene with one command.
+allows you to create every scene with one command.